 Special Prosecutions investigates and prosecutes a variety of economic and environmental violations, resulting in both criminal and civil actions.
-Areas of focus include Consumer Protection, Environmental Enforcement, Major Fraud, Real Estate Fraud and various forms of Insurance Fraud.
+Areas of focus include Public Integrity, Consumer Protection, Environmental Enforcement, Major Fraud, Real Estate Fraud and various forms of Insurance Fraud.
 These cases are often complex, involving many victims, extensive investigation, novel business schemes or organizations and large volumes of documents.

 The District Attorney’s Office also provides services to support consumers and merchants, such as the Bad Check Program and the Small Claims Court Advisory.

 Merchants in the County of San Luis Obispo lose thousands of dollars each year due to bad checks and fraud.
 When businesses are forced to raise prices to cover these losses, consumers bear the cost of this criminal activity.